drone-labs/about/README.md

 ## Build the firmware

-Assuming all prerequisites are met (and I have not made any mistake...) this is straightforward
+Assuming all prerequisites are met (and I have not made any mistake...) this is straightforward.
+Take a look at buildroot documentation available online; Part 1, chapter 2: System requirements

 ### 1. Get the sources